 - Warning: If the gas smell in your home is very strong, it is best to leave the house immediately and call your utility to come and check out the problem.
 Understanding the danger of gas leaks, the utility companies will make this emergency inspection quickly and for free, and will have special sensing equipment to pinpoint the cause of the problem.
 The danger of explosion is very real in a house where the gas smell has filled several rooms, and you should leave immediately.
 If the odor of gas is faint, though, you can shut off the gas yourself before calling the utility company.

-How to Shut Off the Gas to Your Stove
+Shutting Off the Gas to Your Stove

-While it is possible to inspect the flexible gas line and tighten the connections or replace the gas line yourself, the potential dangers here are great, and it's best to have the gas company do this inspection.
+While it is possible to inspect the flexible gas line and tighten the connections or replace the gas line yourself, the potential dangers here are great, and it's best to have the gas company do this inspection and work.
 In many communities, homeowners are discouraged or forbidden from working on gas lines themselves due to the inherent danger.

 If you still smell gas after you shut off the gas to the stove, you should shut off the gas at the main gas meter and call the gas company.
 Vacate your home until the service person gives you the all-clear that your home is safe.

 Stove Safety Tips